yashjaiswal5859/Smart-Home/README.md

 An IoT and Android based project by which we can control our convert our home into smart home.
 Some functionalities are:

 i.
-Control home appliances through mobile wirelessly.\n ii.
+Control home appliances through mobile wirelessly.<br/>
+ii.
 Making our home fireproof by adding fire safety features. iii.
 Making our home thiefproof by adding fingerprint lock and camera feature. iv.
 Automatically turn on light when found any motion.